 It frustrates me when the customer service people act with apathy.
 Don’t they care about us?
 After all, aren’t we the people that pay their salary?
 Don’t they know what their job is?
 Here is my thought.
 Even though they were hired to answer questions and solve problems, they actually have a number of very important responsibilities.

 I spoke with Janet Poklemba, a customer experience manager for a home warranty company at a recent conference.
 The company sells home warranty programs and when something breaks, customers call in to place a claim for service.
-Her customer service mantra for her employees is simple and effective, and is the perfect way to sum up this short article:
+Her customer service mantra for her employees is simple and effective.
+Remember that customers are people and this is the perfect way to sum up this short article: